 A NIE is compulsory for all foreigners who reside in Spain.
 Foreigners must apply for their NIE within 90 days after entry into Spain at the Foreigners Office of the province in which they reside or envisage residing.
-Get an appointment at a Foreigners Office before travelling to Spain.

 A NIE obtained via this Embassy of, for that matter, any Spanish Consular Office identifies the bearer before any Spanish public administration, but does not entitle the holder to reside in Spain or prove residence there.

 Foreigners who wish to become residents in Spain must be aware of the possible need to obtain a visa beforehand.
 Citizens of the European Union, once established in Spain, must register at the Central Registry of Foreign Nationals.